 - You can apply for more than one course and/or to more than one university, but you may only accept one offer of a Distance Learning Scholarship.

-- Your application must include the following supporting documentation by 12:00 PBST) on 5 April 2019 in order for your application to be eligible for consideration:
+- Your application must include the following supporting documentation by the deadline in order for your application to be eligible for consideration:

 - Copy of your valid passport or national ID card showing your photograph, date of birth, and country of citizenship – uploaded to the online application system